 Their ethnic grievances and attachment to ethnic causes and symbols had diminished.
 A large part of the NP's core constituency was ready to explore larger national identities, even across racial divides, and yearned for international respectability.
-Apartheid increasingly seemed more like a straitjacket than a safeguard.
 In 1982, disenchanted hardliners split from the NP to form the Conservative Party, leaving the NP open to more flexible and modernising influences.
 After this split, factions within the Afrikaner élite openly started to pronounce in favour of a more inclusive society, causing more friction with the NP government, which became increasingly militaristic and authoritarian.